 There are over 600 types of bacteria in our mouths.
 Ew, I know.
 And of these 600 types, the vast majority of them secrete sulfur compounds AKA eau de rotten egg.
 The best way to keep these bacteria from turning you into “the smelly kid” is managing the type and quantity of bacteria growing.
-Brushing, flossing, and tongue scraping keep the oral cavity squeaky clean and disrupt bacterial growth.
-Gum disease is the number one cause of bad breath, but can be controlled with excellent oral hygiene and regular dental cleanings.
+Brushing, flossing, and tongue scraping keeps the oral cavity squeaky clean and disrupts bacterial growth.
+Gum disease is the number one cause of bad breath but can be controlled with excellent oral hygiene and regular dental cleanings.

 #3 Digestive Health

-A healthy digestive track is key for a fresh mouth.
-Constipation, stomach ulcers and acid reflux can all cause unpleasant odors to escape through the mouth.
+A healthy digestive tract is key for a fresh mouth.
+Constipation, stomach ulcers, and acid reflux can all cause unpleasant odors to escape through the mouth.
 Check with your doctor if you are noticing a bad taste, regular heartburn or digestive irregularity.